Comparing Applied Dna Sciences (NASDAQ:BNBX) and 20/20 Biolabs (NASDAQ:AIDX)

 20/20 Biolabs has lower revenue, but higher earnings than Applied Dna Sciences.

 22.2% of Applied Dna Sciences shares are owned by institutional investors.
 0.0% of Applied Dna Sciences shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Profitability